 This Policy was developed in response to a recently-enacted North Carolina law, codified at NC General Statute 116-11(3a), which requires UNC Charlotte to (1) authorize a minimum of two excused absences each academic year for religious observances required by the faith of a student; and (2) provide students the opportunity to make up any tests or other work missed due to an excused absence for a religious observance.
 In order to facilitate compliance with this new law while mitigating the burden on faculty, the Policy establishes a procedure for students to request accommodations for religious observances through the submission of a request form prior to the census date of each semester.

 It is the policy of the University that educational and employment decisions that affect a student, faculty member, or staff member are based on relevant and appropriate factors and cannot be based on that individual’s protected status, whether the status is protected by law or by University policy.
-The policies and procedures that apply to alleged discrimination at the University are listed at the end of this University Policy.
+The procedures that apply to alleged discrimination, discriminatory harassment, and retaliation at the University are available on the Office of Civil Rights and Title IX website.

 Consistent with the requirements of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, as amended, the University shall operate its programs, activities, and services to ensure that no qualified individual with a disability shall be excluded from participation in, be denied benefits of, or be subjected to discrimination solely by reason of their disability.
 This regulation also sets forth procedures for complaints of discrimination based on disability.

-The University is committed to providing a respectful environment for all University community members and guests of the University.
-Unlawful discrimination and discriminatory harassment, including any form of Sexual Harassment or Interpersonal Violence, undermine the mission of the University and will not be tolerated.
-The University also strictly prohibits Retaliation against individuals for reporting Sexual Harassment or Interpersonal Violence or for cooperating in the University’s investigation of Sexual Harassment or Interpersonal Violence.
-This Policy provides the definitions of Sexual Harassment, Interpersonal Violence, and Retaliation, and sets forth expectations for creating and maintaining an environment free of Sexual Harassment and Interpersonal Violence.
-This Policy also describes the University’s processes for investigating and resolving Complaints of Sexual Harassment, Interpersonal Violence, and Retaliation that are outside the scope of Title IX Violations covered by the process described in University Policy 504, Title IX Grievance Policy.
+The University of North Carolina at Charlotte is committed to providing a respectful, safe, and inclusive environment for all University community members and guests of the University.
+Unlawful discrimination and discriminatory harassment, including any form of sexual misconduct or interpersonal violence, undermine the mission of the University and will not be tolerated.
+The University also strictly prohibits retaliation against individuals for reporting sexual misconduct or interpersonal violence or for cooperating in the University’s investigation of sexual misconduct or interpersonal violence.
+This Policy sets forth expectations for creating and maintaining an environment free of sexual misconduct and interpersonal violence.
+The procedures applicable to specific complaints of violations of this Policy, including but not limited to retaliation, are available on the Office of Civil Rights and Title IX website.

 Supplies, equipment, and materials purchased for the University which should be used or expended only in the exercise of official responsibilities on behalf of the University.